Your Privacy at Mackenzie Health

 If you do not wish to be contacted regarding events and fundraising, please contact the Mackenzie Health Foundation.

 We want to hear from you about the quality of care and services you received at Mackenzie Health.
-We may use your personal health information such as your name and address and dates of your visits to send you surveys.
+We may use your personal health information to contact you to send you surveys.
 This information helps us improve the care we provide.
+If you choose to opt out or adjust your communication preferences, you can do this through MyChart or by contacting our Patient Scheduling Office at 905-883-2004.
+If you have any questions about surveys, please reach out to Patient Relations at patientrelations@mackenziehealth.ca.

 We may use your personal health information for marketing purposes only with your express consent.